awsdocs/aws-codebuild-user-guide/doc_source/build-env-ref-env-vars.md

 CODEBUILD\_LOG\_PATH
 The log stream name in CloudWatch Logs for the build\.

+CODEBUILD\_PUBLIC\_BUILD\_URL
+The URL of the build results for this build on the public builds website\.
+This variable is only set if the build project has public builds enabled\.
+For more information, see [Public build projects in AWS CodeBuild](public-builds.md)\.

 CODEBUILD\_RESOLVED\_SOURCE\_VERSION  <a name="CODEBUILD_RESOLVED_SOURCE_VERSION"></a>
 The version identifier of a build's source code\.
 The contents depends on the source code repository:
 CodeCommit, GitHub, GitHub Enterprise Server, and Bitbucket